Kotlin/dokka/README.md

     // Use default or set to custom path to cache directory
     // to enable package-list caching
-    // When set to default, caches stored in $USER_HOME/.cache/dokka cacheRoot = 'default'
+    // When this is set to default, caches are stored in $USER_HOME/.cache/dokka cacheRoot = 'default'

     configuration {